 7. Using Metal Feeders

-Metal feeders can corrode over time, leaching harmful substances into the nectar.
-Opt for plastic or glass feeders with non-metallic components to protect the hummingbirds.
-This choice ensures that your feeders remain safe and effective for years to come.
+Over time, metal feeders can start to leach toxic substances into the nectar that can harm hummingbirds.
+To avoid this, select plastic or glass feeders with non-metal parts.
+This way, you know that your feeders will be safe and effective for years to come.

 9. Not Monitoring for Mold